dfsp-spirit/fsbrain/FAQ.md

 ### **Q**: Which file formats are supported?

 The *fsbrain* library uses [freesurferformats](https://github.com/dfsp-spirit/freesurferformats) to load a variety of neuroimaging file formats, including data exchange formats used by other brain imaging software.
-See the freesurferformats website for the full list.
+See the [freesurferformats website](https://github.com/dfsp-spirit/freesurferformats) for the full list.

-### **Q**: I want to load a single file that is on my harddisk, not with the standard recon-all output directory structure.
+### **Q**: I want to load a single file that is *somewhere* on my harddisk, i.e., not within a standard recon-all output directory structure.
 How can I load it?

 You can use [freesurferformats](https://github.com/dfsp-spirit/freesurferformats) directly to load the data, then pass it to fsbrain.
 See the next question for an example.